 Apartments and other arrangements can be worried about later on, and very often the employer can help you with the apartment issue, or at least give some good tips for it.

 Even the lack of language skills isn’t a problem, as long as you can speak English.
-Of course knowing Spanish makes the job searching process easier, but it’s not mandatory.
-I feel Spanish is quite an easy language to learn, so as long as you have motivation and you are active, you can learn at least the basics quite quickly once you have settled down in your new home country.
+Of course, knowing Spanish makes the job searching process easier, but it’s not mandatory.
+I feel Spanish is quite an easy language to learn, so as long as you have the motivation and you are active, you can learn at least the basics quite quickly once you have settled down in your new home country.

 So we left the company after two weeks, as recommended by our school’s international relations responsible.
-At the same time the company was added to a black list, so that no more interns would be sent to work there from our school.
+At the same time, the company was added to a blacklist, so that no more interns would be sent to work there from our school.

 Maybe you are wondering how this story ended, as we were two young girls stuck in Spain without a job.
 We decided to go from door to door asking different companies if anyone would like to have two office workers for 2,5 months absolutely free of charge.

 We were lucky, and the very first company we visited agreed to have us as interns for the rest of the summer.
 Not many entrepreneurs would say no to such offer.
 The reason why we advertised ourselves as free workers is that we received benefits for our studies, and therefore we didn’t require any salary.

 Student exchange and internships are the best ways for students to gather some experience of travelling and living abroad, and the most reliable destination can be found easily with the help of the school.